 Interlibrary Loan is a service that will assist you in obtaining research materials that are not available in the UW-Stevens Point University Library.
-Books not available from other University of Wisconsin campuses through Universal Borrowing and copies of journal articles can be requested from other libraries.
+Books not available from other University of Wisconsin campuses through UW Resource Sharing and copies of journal articles can be requested from other libraries.
 However, interlibrary loan activity is regulated by national, regional, and local agreements made by participating libraries, so there are some limitations on the service.

 Because of the reciprocal agreements with other libraries, the following materials are generally not available through interlibrary loan:

 Many items can be obtained in as few as 3 - 5 business days.
 Materials which are not widely owned or which have been inaccurately or incompletely cited will require more time.